 Or it is in different niches.
 I’ve kept that one rule as an absolute: we all need to be different niches.

 If your direct competitor is in the same group as you, it will create a reluctance to share.
-The second there is reluctance to share what is working is the start of a group breaking down.
+Second, there is a reluctance to share what is working is the start of a group breaking down.

 Every blogger has their pain points.
 And unless you have quite a budget to outsource all of them, then there will always be something broken.
 Maybe not 404 level of broken, but things you’ve been meaning to get to that keep getting put on the back burner.